4thOffice/angular-core-builds-patch/README.md

 We fixed the problem when app crashed when we had some breapkpoints in the code.

-The fix was apied on branch 12.2.x
+- The fix was aplied on branch 12.2.x